 faculty discuss poster presentation with students

 Auburn University is an R1 research institute that facilitates campus wide faculty research and creative scholarship.
-In the School of Forestry and Wildlife Sciences, our world-class faculty benefit from a robust and comprehensive research environment, enriched with funding and resources such as:
+In the College of Forestry, Wildlife and Environment, our world-class faculty benefit from a robust and comprehensive research environment, enriched with funding and resources such as:

 - State-of-the-art technology and facilities